Has your daughter called herself fat? What can you do when your tween daughter calls herself fat?

 Being considered overweight feels like a terrible life sentence for most girls today.
-Children are exquisitely tuned into how they are the same and different for each other, and every child who is above average size knows from a very early age that she falls in the “fat” category … even if she is not technically overweight.
+Children are exquisitely tuned into how they are the same and different for each other.
+Every child who is above average size knows from a very early age that she falls in the “fat” category … even if she is not technically overweight.

-Unfortunately, being considered different from the norm, and feeling as if you don’t fit in, is a powerful precursor to eating disorders.
-Many of us who suffer from disordered eating began with a diet – a simple attempt to take off a few pounds so that we could get closer to what society considers to be the ideal body weight.
-Or, for those of us who were born with larger bodies (natural body diversity is a fact of nature and genetics), our well-meaning physicians, coaches, teachers, and parents made comments, both overt and covert suggesting that we control our weight.
+Being considered different from the norm and feeling as if you don’t fit in is a risk factor for eating disorders.
+Many of us who suffer from disordered eating began with a diet.
+We want to take off a few pounds because everyone says we should.
+Well-meaning physicians, coaches, teachers, and parents tell us to “watch” our weight.

 This is a sad state of affairs.
-Instead of being free in our prepubescent bodies, we find ourselves noticing fat rolls and being very aware of the fact that we can’t share our friends’ clothing because it won’t fit.
+In our rapidly-changing bodies, we can become obsessed with our fat.
+We feel ashamed that we can’t share our friends’ clothes because they won’t fit.
 As we get closer to puberty, it becomes increasingly difficult to find clothing to fit our bodies.
-Most children’s clothing goes up in height, but changes little in terms of width, leaving 10 year-olds crying in the dressing room, unable to find a pretty dress to wear to an event.
+Most children’s clothing goes up in height, but changes little in terms of width.
+Many larger tweens cry in the dressing room.
+They are unable to find a pretty dress to wear to an event.

 Here is what you need to know about tweens who call themselves fat.